 We made an allergist appointment to discuss our current allergy plan.

-I called the school to discuss best teacher placement for my rising Kindergartener.
+I called the school to discuss the best teacher placement for my rising Kindergartener.

-I met with the teacher and district nurse prior to the first day of school.
+I met with the teacher and district nurse before the first day of school.

 I completed a 504 plan.